BPHC-ACM/AskBITSians/README.md

-# AskBITSians - Connect with Alumni & Mentors 🎓
+# AskBITSians - Connect with Alumni 🎓

 A vibrant platform connecting BITS Pilani students with successful alumni and experienced mentors for career guidance, academic support, and professional networking.